What is UV Spectroscopy?

-- One of the two divided beams is passed through the sample solution and second beam is passé through the reference solution.
+- One of the two divided beams is passed through the sample solution and the second beam is passé through the reference solution.

 - These cells are made of either silica or quartz.
 Glass can’t be used for the cells as it also absorbs light in the UV region.

-- The intensity of the radiation from the reference cell is stronger than the beam of sample cell.
+- The intensity of the radiation from the reference cell is stronger than the beam of the sample cell.
 This results in the generation of pulsating or alternating currents in the photocells.

 - The alternating current generated in the photocells is transferred to the amplifier.